eeexcellent/HomeworkGithubBranching/README.md

-This is my first C# homework 😃
+This is my first homework at Beetroot 😎